vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **7. Huge and vibrant community**

-Vue Storefront is the only truly open source eCommerce frontend framework with an active, and vibrant community of thousands developers all around the world.
+Vue Storefront is the only truly open-source eCommerce frontend framework with an active and vibrant community of thousands of developers worldwide.
 If you choose Vue Storefront, you're never left on your own.

 ## Integrations